BA in Film and Television Production

 Learners assemble relevant information and research to assist in idea generation in order to develop and create original images and to observe, record and respond, exploring a wide range of art, design and screen media practices.

-This module aims to demystify the writing process by equipping learners with foundational writing skills aimed at improving their attention to clarity, coherence and detail.
+This module demystifies the writing process by equipping learners with foundational writing skills aimed at improving their attention to clarity, coherence, and detail.
 Emphasising the importance of expressing concepts clearly on the page, this module introduces learners to the research and presentation skills required to write clear and compelling stories that are essential to the developmental stages of the scriptwriting process.

-This practical module is based on current industry best-practice in short form screen media content production and emulates industry processes to equip learners with the basic practical skills to produce short-form audio-visual branded content /commercial content for multi-platform distribution.
-Learners are introduced to the practical skills needed in each phase of screen media production (Pre-production and Post-production) and make informed, logical and creative decisions at every stage.
+This practical module is based on current industry best-practice in short-form screen media content production and emulates industry processes to equip learners with the basic practical skills to produce short-form audio-visual branded content/commercial content for multi-platform distribution.
+You are introduced to the practical skills needed in each phase of screen media production (Pre-production and Post-production) and make informed, logical and creative decisions at every stage.

-This module aims to provide learners with the fundamental skills vital to presenting and connecting with audiences either on or off camera.
-Learners are introduced to the essential production technologies in the multi-camera TV studio setting
+This module provides you with the fundamental skills vital to presenting and connecting with audiences either on or off camera.
+You are introduced to the essential production technologies in the multi-camera TV studio setting.

-Learners get to understand the importance of contextual references, to solve problems by applying knowledge and experience, to be able to initiate research and independently select media and to present a final major project and portfolio of work.
+You get to understand the importance of contextual references, solve problems by applying knowledge and experience, be able to initiate research and independently select media, and to present a final major project and portfolio of work.

-This module equips learners with an understanding of the universal principals of story and story structure in various modes, formats and genres of screen media production.
+This module gives you an understanding of the universal principals of story and story structure in various modes, formats, and genres of screen media production.
 The module goes into concepts fundamental to storytelling across a wide variety of distribution platforms.
-Learners discover how to structure stories develop narrative and character while also focusing on the skills necessary to communicate and connect with audiences as clients and consumers.
+You'll discover how to structure stories and develop narrative and character while also focusing on the skills necessary to communicate and connect with audiences as clients and consumers.

-This module aims to equip the learner with the ability to produce engaging, coherent fiction ideas and to follow industry-standard workflows and processes through all stages of the film and screen media production cycle.
+This module will equip you with the ability to produce engaging, coherent fiction ideas and to follow industry-standard workflows and processes through all stages of the film and screen media production cycle.
 This is a project-led, hands-on, practical module that aims to create a professional working environment conducive to individual and group learning.

 In meeting the module’s objectives:

-1. Learners are guided through the overall creative and technical production process by directing and producing a series of original short documentary and drama films.
+1. You are guided through the overall creative and technical production process by directing and producing a series of original short documentary and drama films.

 The objectives of the module are that:

-1. Learners gain experience practising the skills necessary to perform the roles and responsibilities of each member of a TV studio crew.
+1. You gain experience practicing the skills necessary to perform the roles and responsibilities of each member of a TV studio crew.

-2. Learners also begin to develop their critical and creative skills in multicamera TV production.
+2. You also begin to develop their critical and creative skills in multi-camera TV production.

 3. This module builds on the core single camera production skills gained on the first semester of the programme in the following modules: Production and Direction for Screen, Sound Recording and Production 1, Introduction to Production Design, Introduction to Cinematography and Introduction to Post-Production Editing 1